025gy/app-dev/README.md

 ## My thoughts about Jujutsu Kaisen

 ### **What I Like About It**
-- 🔥 High-quality fight scenes
+- High-quality fight scenes
-- 💖 Inumaki Toge and Okkutsu Yuta being the most fineshyt introverted characters
+- **Inumaki Toge and Okkutsu Yuta** being the most fineshyt introverted characters
-- 🧩 Unique and creative curse techniques of each characters
+- Unique and creative curse techniques of each characters
-- 🤝 Strong character relationships
+- Strong character relationships
-- 🎭 A good mix of dark themes and humor
+- A good mix of dark themes and humor

 ### **My Favorite Characters**
-- Okktsu Yuta, My number 1 bae!
+- *Okkutsu Yuta*, My number 1 bae!
-- Inumaki Toge, Nonverbal
+- *Inumaki Toge*, Nonverbal
-- Choso Kamo, Favorite not so villain
+- *Choso Kamo*, Favorite not so villain character

 ---